ietf-wg-acme/acme/draft-ietf-acme-acme.md

 for objects with "valid" in the "status" field.

 challenges (required, array of objects):
 : For pending authorizations, the challenges that the client can fulfill in order to prove possession of the identifier.
-For final authorizations (in the "valid" or "invalid" state), the challenges that were used.
+For valid authorizations, the challenge that was validated.
+For invalid authorizations, the challenge that was attempted and failed.
 Each array entry is an object with parameters required to validate the challenge.
 A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges sufficient to make the authorization valid.

 wildcard (optional, boolean):